 - Manages resources to make sure schedule is on track

-- Lead meetings and set expectations for project team
+- Lead meetings and set expectations for the project team

 - Maintain budget